LuiginaA/Nur-Home/README.md

 ### Environmental Consciousness

 In addition to meeting users' needs, the website promotes environmental consciousness by incorporating upcycling and recycling methods.
-By encouraging users to adopt sustainable practices in their interior design endeavors, the site aligns with broader societal goals of environmental responsibility.
+By encouraging users to adopt sustainable practices in their interior design endeavours, the site aligns with broader societal goals of environmental responsibility.

 ## User Stories